 The project will run across 5 years, working with 11 partners on 41 heathland sites.

 As part of the Local Plan process the SDNPA are developing guidance on the preparation of Whole Estate Plans.
 If you are looking to undertake any significant planning development then it is likely that an Estate plan will be required.
 The latest version of the draft guidance is available to download here.
 If you are interested in preparing a WEP and wish to arrange a meeting contact WEPS@southdowns.gov.uk

 Also available to download is an information sheet to assist in the process of requesting mapped physical data available on your land holding, as part of collating information about your assets.
-Wiston Estate has become the first Estate to have their Plan endorsed by the South Downs National Park Authority.
-Read Plan here
+Examples of Whole Estate Plans that have been endorsed by the South Downs National Park Authority can be read here

 Developed by Natural Partnerships CIC and funded by the National Park Authority and Southern Co-op, the South Downs Food and Drink Portal promotes food and drink produced within the South Downs (including a 10 mile radius), The food finder allows you to search for producers, retailers and local hospitality businesses that sell or serve local produce.
 It also lists a variety of local food events through out the year, from Farmers Markets to cookery courses.
 Local producers are encouraged to sign up to promote their goods and get involved in networking and cluster group events held through out the South Downs.
 To find out more contact firstname.lastname@example.org

 Farmers and Landowners in parts of the National Park are coming together to form 'Cluster Groups'.
 This enables them to access funding under Countryside Stewardship for a facilitator to help them deliver conservation objectives on a 'landscape scale'.
 It helps provide a co-ordinated approach working across boundaries to benefit the soils, water, wildlife and historic features.
 Farmers also benefit by sharing knowledge and expertise.